jimmxchen/YouFen/docs/ARCHITECTURE.en.md

 - Image: 200x200px, under 32KB
 - Link: Supports direct open

+**Multi-language Support Optimization**:
+- All permanent pages should have support for both English and Mandarin Chinese, accessible via a switch or toggle on the page
+- Update messages/en.json and messages/zh.json with all relevant terms when necessary

 ### 2.5 Records Explorer — v0.7 Protocol-Enforcement Narrative

 A public provenance page for humanities-background community managers with no web3 experience.
 Route `/[locale]/records`, components under `components/records/`: